Lakes of Bengaluru: At Rs 2.5 crore, Hoodi Lake is now a rejuvenated waterbody

 Best of Express Premium

 Last year, in December, a few months after the restoration of the lake, the bund caved in during rain.
 The BBMP repaired the bund in a few days.
 Raghotham suggested, “During the rainy season, the pathway gets wet and becomes dangerous.
-So, BBMP should also work on this aspect.”
+So, BBMP should also work o

 🗞 Subscribe Now: Get Express Premium to access our in-depth reporting, explainers and opinions 🗞️